AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 ## Overview

 The most advanced tasks require using a standalone legend.
 [Standalones](../../Dashboards/Standalones) are building blocks, independent from the chart, that allow creating completely custom data visualizations.
-For example, you can...
+For example, one legend can be shared by [multiple charts](#multiple_charts), and one chart can have [multiple legends](#multiple_legends).

+The standalone legend is defined...

 * Multiple charts and one legend.
 Each legend item represents a series.
 * Multiple charts and one legend.
 Each legend item represents multiple series.
 * Single chart and one legend?
-Each legendd item represents multiple series (?)
+Each legend item represents multiple series / points (?)
 * Single chart and multiple legends.
 Each legend item represents a point.